Zheng Zhenduo: Journalism

 Zheng started his journalistic career in the 1920s during the May Fourth Movement.
 Together with some classmates including Zhong Tao (仲陶), he got a first taste of editing in starting a publication named Jiuguo Jiangyan Zhoukan (救國講演周刊).
 The magazine - being published in Wenzhou for only 6 to 7 times - was closed by the authorities since it enraged a government official.

-As one of the founders of a youth magazine, Xin Shehui (新社會), Zheng aimed at criticizing the Beijing government.
-It began its publication on 1 November 1919, which consisted of four pages.
-The aims of the magazine was to:
+As one of the founders of a youth magazine, Xin Shehui (新社會), Zheng aimed to criticize the Beijing government.
+Its first publication was on 1 November 1919, and it consisted of four pages.
+The aims of the magazine were to: